Questions? Call or text anytime πŸ“ž 818-446-9627

 Make Specific, Actionable Requests

-This is the most critical part.
 Give him a clear, achievable task.
 When he can successfully complete a task and see that it helps you, it builds his confidence and sense of agency.
-It breaks the cycle of helplessness.

 For Sleep: "I am so sleep-deprived I can't think straight.
 It's a major trigger for my anxiety.
-Could you please be fully in charge of the baby from 10 PM to 2 AM tonight so I can get one solid four-hour block of sleep?
-I will handle the rest of the night."
+Could you please be fully in charge of the baby from 10 PM to 2 AM tonight so I can get one solid four-hour block of sleep?"

 For Household Tasks: "My mental load feels unbearable.
-It would be a huge relief if you could take complete ownership of two things every day: making sure all the bottles are washed before bed, and taking out the diaper pail and kitchen trash.
+It would be a huge relief if you could take complete ownership of two things every day: making sure all the bottles are washed before bed, and taking out the diaper pail.
 Knowing those are off my list would help me feel less frantic."

 For Emotional Support: "I know you want to fix things when I'm upset, but what I really need is for you to just listen.
 When I tell you I'm having a hard day, could you try just holding my hand and saying, 'That sounds so hard.
 I'm here with you'?
 That would make me feel so much less alone."